 The previous example highlighted one use case for a cohort analysis, but there are many others.
 Cohort analyses are among the most insightful analyses you can run.
 They can answer questions like:

-Are the new cohorts you’re acquiring more/less valuable than previous users?
+- Are the new cohorts you’re acquiring more (or less) valuable than previous users?

 Making a habit of checking cohort performance across a variety of metrics helps you:

-Identify issues sooner: you’ll see disturbing trends in newer cohorts that might be masked by the rest of the user base until they affect enough cohorts for you to notice in top-line metrics
+- Identify issues sooner: you may see disturbing trends in newer cohorts that would otherwise be masked by the rest of the user base until they affect enough cohorts for you to notice in top-line metrics

 How to Read a Cohort Chart